IBM/opensource-ai-workshop/docs/README.md

 * Learn about Prompt Engineering and how to leverage a local LLM in daily tasks.

 !!! tip
-    working with AI is all about exploration and hands-on engagement.
+    Working with AI is all about exploration and hands-on engagement.
 These labs are designed to give you everything you need to get started — so you can collaborate, experiment, and learn together.
 Don’t hesitate to ask questions, raise your hand, and connect with other participants.

 ## Agenda